Possible Signs of Cancer in Men and Women

 Do you know the symptoms of cancer, or how cancer starts to form?
-After the jump we’ll show you how to detect the signals that’ll help you avoid cancer if it’s about to develop.
-Don’t miss it!
+We’ll show you how to detect the signs that could indicate cancer in women.

-As we have recommended many times and as we’re sure you’ve heard in all of your health centers or campaigns around the world, prevention is the best way to cure an illness.
-Through some simple and painless exams, you can detect cancer in time and prevent it from spreading to other organs in your body.
+As we have recommended many times, prevention is the best form of cure.
+Through some simple and painless examinations, you may be able to detect cancer in time.
+It may also be in time to prevent it from spreading to other organs in your body.

 Rapid weight loss, without apparent reason